BY-LAWS OF THE INTERNATIONAL ASSOCIATION OF OFFICIAL HUMAN RIGHTS AGENCIES

 Section 4.5 FIRST VICE-PRESIDENT

-The first vice-president shal1, in the absence or disability of the president, exercise the powers and perform the duties of the president, and shall exercise such powers and perform such other duties as the members or the Board of Directors shall prescribe.
+The First Vice-President shall, in the absence or disability of the President, exercise the powers and perform the duties of the President, and shall exercise such powers and perform such other duties as the members or the Board of Directors shall prescribe.

 Section 4.6 SECOND VICE-PRESIDENT